The Family Stone: Plot

-On Christmas Day, the Stone children learn that Sybil, their mother and a breast cancer survivor, recently developed an aggressive recurrence of the disease.
-Sybil, who originally refused Everett's request for his grandmother's ring to propose to Meredith with, reconsiders her position and offers it to him; but, by now, his feelings for Meredith have shifted to her sister Julie.
-In a moment of emotional confusionor clarityhe asks Julie to try on the ring, and it gets stuck on her finger.
-When Julie and Meredith lock themselves in the bathroom to get the ring off, they assume Everett is about to propose to Meredith.
-The family exchanges gifts and Meredith, unaware of Sybil's failing health, presents each family member with a framed, enlarged photograph of Sybil taken when she was pregnant with Amy.
-Everyone is touched by her gesture and Meredith relaxes slightly; but, when Everett asks to talk to her, she blurts out that she will not marry him.
-He counters that he didn't plan to ask her, and Meredith emotionally breaks down in front of the family.
+On Christmas Day, the Stone children learn that Sybil, their mother, and a breast cancer survivor, recently discovered that it has metastasized.
+She, who originally refused Everett's request for his grandmother's ring to propose to Meredith, reconsiders her position and offers it to him; but, by now, his feelings for Meredith have shifted to her sister Julie.
+In a moment of emotional confusion or clarity, he asks Julie to try on the ring, and it gets stuck on her finger.
+When she and Meredith lock themselves in the bathroom to get the ring off, they assume Everett is about to propose to Meredith.

+The family exchanges gifts and Meredith, unaware of Sybil's failing health, presents each family member with a framed, enlarged photograph of Sybil taken when she was pregnant with Amy, thinking it is Sybil and Everett.
+Everyone is touched by her gesture, and Meredith relaxes slightly; but, when Everett asks to talk to her, she blurts out that she will not marry him.
+He counters that he did not plan to ask her, and Meredith emotionally breaks down in front of the family.
 All the personality conflicts come to a head, and everyone begins the process of healing.

 One year later, the family reunites again for Christmas.
 Meredith and Ben are a couple, as are Everett and Julie, and Amy and Brad.
 Thad and Patrick have adopted a baby boy named Gus, and Susannah, the oldest daughter, has had another baby boy named Johnny.
-It is implied that Sybil passed away over the previous year, and the family remembers her as they gather around the Christmas tree.
+It is implied that Sybil died over the previous year, and the family remembers her as they gather around the Christmas tree.